ogurcan/blockchain/ethereum/local-private-network/contracts/01-HelloWorld/README.md

 In this example, we will create, deploy and use a simple `HelloWorld` contract.
 Even though it looks very simple, you will learn several important details by this example.

+> This contract has aldready been developed and can be found in `./contracts/01-HelloWorld/HelloWorld.sol` file.
+If you are only interected in the deployment and usage of the contract, you can continue from this [section](https://github.com/ogurcan/blockchain/tree/master/ethereum/local-private-network/contracts/01-HelloWorld#deploying-the-contract).

 ## Contract: Hello World!

 We will build a `Hello World!` contract on the ethereum command line.
 When executed, this contract is going to print out `HelloWorld` to the console.